 He wrote me that he did not have time to read 95% of the stuff that was mailed to him ("no human being would") but that his eye had fallen on my zines and started reading.
 "You are some writer," he told me.
 It turned out one of my favorite childhood books, Cheaper by the Dozen, had been a favorite of his too, and he offered to submit an essay I had written about it to a literary review on my behalf; "help it through the slush pile."

 He offered clear, concrete help right off the bat.
-I am still dizzy from the effect of that, years later.
+I still marvel at the effect of that, years later.
 He read my work, told me it was "of a high professional standard," and he offered to help me, right then.
 As it turns out the review did not accept the piece, but Roger's email came at the beginning of a period in my life in which I changed jobs and started to publish work, including, eventually, a (better, reworked) version of the Cheaper by the Dozen piece.
 As obvious as it seems now, it really is only in retrospect that I can see that every communication with him provided real fuel to my life.

 In the ten years following, we sent the occasional email.
 In winter 2004, I messed up a good chance to talk to him in person.
 I had seen him a few times on the street in passing in earlier years, but this time I was at the theater on Lake Street where Chicago critics see their films, and when I stumbled into the elevator, sweaty and late for a screening, there he was.
 Standing with someone else, I forget whom (not Chaz, I think), and wrapped up in his winter coat.
 I just couldn't bring myself work through our outerwear to do the introducing.